 - Gifts of cash and vouchers to individuals should always be declined. - Staff should not ask for any gifts. - Gifts valued at over £50 should be treated with caution and only be accepted on behalf of SaTH and not in a personal capacity.
-These should be declared via the declaration form in Appendix A. - Modest non-monetary gifts accepted under a value of £50 from patients, families or service users do not need to be declared. - A common sense approach should be applied to the valuing of gifts (using an actual amount, if known, or an estimate that a reasonable person would make as to its value). - Multiple gifts from the same source over a 12 month period should be treated in the same way as single gifts over £50 where the cumulative value exceeds £50.
+These should be declared via the Electronic Staff Record (see Appendix B), or via the declaration form in Appendix A for staff without access to SaTH's ESR. - Modest non-monetary gifts accepted under a value of £50 from patients, families or service users do not need to be declared. - A common sense approach should be applied to the valuing of gifts (using an actual amount, if known, or an estimate that a reasonable person would make as to its value). - Multiple gifts from the same source over a 12 month period should be treated in the same way as single gifts over £50 where the cumulative value exceeds £50.